pequode/pequode.github.io/_projects/work-generate-flow.md

 ---
-title: My Cool Project
+title: Science At Scale.
-description: A short description of what I built.
+description: My work on our scientific compute backend.
 image: /assets/my-cool-project.png
 ---
 # Science At Scale.